Corporate Governance

 The Board considers that the internal controls in place are appropriate for its size and resources, its activities and the risk profile.
 The key elements of the control system in operation are:

 - The Board meets regularly to consider matters reserved to it and has put in place an organisational structure with clear lines of defined responsibility and with appropriate delegation of authority to manage risk.
-Board papers include a comprehensive CEO’s report covering a wide range of KPIs consistently applied across all business units, Red Amber Green (RAG) reporting against valuations models and pre acquisition expectations and Return On Sales (ROS) benchmarking that dictates the operational focus for each business unit, that in turn forms the basis of the operational focus set out in a ‘Playbook’ for each business units senior management team to then execute.
+Board papers include a comprehensive CEO’s report covering a wide range of KPIs consistently applied across all business units, Red Amber Green (RAG) reporting against valuations models and pre acquisition expectations and Return On Sales (ROS) benchmarking that dictates the operational focus for each business unit, that in turn forms the basis of the operational focus set out in a ‘Playbook’ for each business unit’s senior management team to then execute.

 - The Executive Directors meet prior to each full Board to discuss risks and opportunities facing the Group’s various business units.

-- The CEO meets regularly, sometimes daily and at least bi-weekly, with the senior management teams of each business unit providing an opportunity to consider operational risks faced and provide stakeholder feedback from across the Group’s operations.
+- The CEO meets regularly, sometimes daily and at least bi-weekly, with the senior management team of each business unit providing an opportunity to consider operational risks faced and provide stakeholder feedback from across the Group’s operations.

 - An organisational structure exists with defined roles and accountability and a culture is fostered which encourages entrepreneurial decision making while minimising risks.
 A key component of this is a comprehensive onboarding programme undertaken with the senior management team of each business acquired which includes: